With 45 fresh cases, Karnataka's COVID-19 tally breaches 1,000-mark

 Coronavirus crisis: State govt is bearing transport expense of migrant workers, says Jharkhand CM

-The fresh 45 cases includes, 16 from Dakshina Kannada, 13 from Bengaluru Urban, five from Udapi, three each from Bidar and Hassan, two from Chitradurga, and one each from Kolar, Shivamogga and Bagalkote districts.
+The fresh 45 cases include 16 from Dakshina Kannada, 13 from Bengaluru Urban, five from Udapi, three each from Bidar and Hassan, two from Chitradurga, and one each from Kolar, Shivamogga and Bagalkote districts.

 Twenty of them are with travel history to Dubai, four to Mumbai and three returned from Chennai.
 One patient has a history of severe acute respiratory illness (SARI) and another was from containment zone in Bidar.